paradigmxyz/reth/book/networking/p2p/network/README.md

 {{#template ../../../templates/source_and_github.md path_to_root=../../../../ path=crates/net/network/src/fetch/client.rs anchor=struct-FetchClient}}

-The `request_tx` field is a handle to a channel that can be used to send requests for downloading data, and The `peers_handle` field is a wrapper struct around a handle to a channel that can be used to send messages for applying manual changes to the peer set.
+The `request_tx` field is a handle to a channel that can be used to send requests for downloading data, and the `peers_handle` field is a wrapper struct around a handle to a channel that can be used to send messages for applying manual changes to the peer set.

 #### Instantiating the `FetchClient`